-Coronavirus Cases Have More Than Tripled In Past Week; 17,000 Now Sick In China
+Coronavirus Cases Have More Than Tripled In Past Week; 17,000 Sickened In China

-China has now confirmed more than 17,000 people have the Wuhan coronavirus, representing a huge leap since last week, when the country reported 4,400 cases.
-Chinese health officials said Monday morning that 2,829 new cases were diagnosed in the past 24 hours alone.
+China says it has more than 17,000 confirmed cases of the Wuhan coronavirus, representing a huge leap from the 4,400 cases reported as of last week.
+Chinese health officials said Monday morning that 2,829 new cases had been diagnosed in the past 24 hours alone.

-The respiratory virus has now killed more than 360 people — all but one of them in China.

 Outside of mainland China, nine countries or regions are reporting double-digit cases of the coronavirus, led by Japan with 20, according to a global dashboard created by the Johns Hopkins Whiting School of Engineering.

+The respiratory virus has killed more than 360 people.
+The first coronavirus fatality outside China was reported in the Philippines over the weekend.

-China's stock markets were pummeled Monday — the first day of trading since the Lunar New Year holiday — with the Shanghai Composite Index falling by nearly 8%.
+In a sign of the economic toll, China's stock markets were pummeled Monday — the first day of trading since the Lunar New Year holiday — with the Shanghai Composite Index falling by nearly 8%.
 Trading was halted for hundreds of Chinese companies after prices for their stocks dropped by 10% — triggering a mandatory hold.

-Despite those sharp falls, many markets in the U.S. and elsewhere were steady.
-The S&P 500 rose by around 1% in its first hour of trading, and the Euro Stoxx 50 Index also rose slightly.
+Despite those sharp declines, many markets in the U.S. and elsewhere were holding steady early.
+The S&P 500 rose by about 1% in its first hour of trading, and the Euro Stoxx 50 Index also rose slightly.

-The U.S. currently has 11 confirmed cases of the 2019-nCoV virus, with patients reported in California, Massachusetts, Arizona, Illinois, and Washington state.
+The U.S. currently has 11 confirmed cases of the the coronavirus, known as 2019-nCoV, with patients reported in California, Massachusetts, Arizona, Illinois and Washington state.
 And it has imposed new restrictions on people who want to travel from China to the U.S.

 "As of 5 p.m. last night, the federal government started banning anyone traveling from China who isn't a U.S. citizen or an immediate family member of an American from entering the United States," NPR's Rob Stein reports.

-That policy followed announcements by American Airlines, Delta Air Lines and United Airlines that they would suspend flying routes between the U.S. and mainland China.
+That policy followed announcements by American Airlines, Delta Air Lines and United Airlines that they would suspend routes between the U.S. and mainland China.

-Eleven Americans are among 19 foreigners who are sick with the coronavirus in mainland China, NPR's Emily Feng reports.
+The people diagnosed with the coronavirus in mainland China include 19 foreigners, NPR's Emily Feng reports.

 "China's foreign ministry said 14 of the foreigners were still under observation and treatment in China," Feng says.
 "Two had been cured and discharged.
 At least 37 airlines have said they are reducing or suspending all flights to and from China as the death toll from the new coronavirus continues to rise."

-There have been no coronavirus fatalities in the U.S., but the first death outside of China was reported in Philippines over the weekend.

-A number of countries have arranged charter flights to evacuate people from the outbreak's epicenter in the city of Wuhan, repeatedly screening passengers to reduce the chance of the virus spreading.
+A number of countries, including the U.S., have arranged charter flights to evacuate people from the outbreak's epicenter in the city of Wuhan, repeatedly screening passengers to reduce the chance of the virus spreading.
 As their citizens arrive home, those countries are placing them under quarantine or other restrictions.

-Australia, which has 12 confirmed case of the deadly coronavirus, is embarking on a controversial plan to send several hundred of its citizens who were evacuated from Wuhan to a mandatory 14-day quarantine in a detention center on Christmas Island.
+Australia, which has 12 confirmed cases of the deadly coronavirus, is embarking on a controversial plan to send several hundred of its citizens who were evacuated from Wuhan to a mandatory 14-day quarantine in a detention center on Christmas Island.

-There are thousands more cases of the 2019-nCoV virus now than there were of SARS during that virus outbreak in 2003.
-But for now, at least, the death toll from the new coronavirus is less than half the number of deaths that were reported from SARS (774).
+There are thousands more cases of the coronavirus than there were of SARS during an outbreak in 2003.
+But for now, the death toll from the new coronavirus is less than half of the toll from SARS (774).

 In the U.S., health officials are urging Americans not to overreact to the coronavirus.